aria-ml/dataeval/docs/source/getting-started/roles/data_scientist.md

 ### Create dataset splits

-Analyze the dataset to create a training, validation and testing subset.
+Analyze the dataset to create a training, validation, and testing subset.
 Ensure that each split adequately represents the target operational environment and that there are no correlations between the splits.